 Only licensed jockeys may ride horses entered in races in Japan and one must pass the JRA license examination to obtain a jockey's license to become a professional.
 A jockey's license is valid for one year, and license renewal examinations are held annually.
 One must be 16 years old or older to be eligible to take the test.
 Examination categories include racing regulations, hippology and other academic subjects along with a test of practical skills of the jockey's techniques.
+In 2015, the two world-class riders, Italian Mirco Demuro and Frenchman Christophe Lemaire were granted full-term jockey licenses by JRA.
 There is also a short-term license, limited to three months, issued to superior foreign jockeys to ride in Japan.
 JRA and NAR operate jockey training schools to train jockeys, and the majority of currently active jockeys have attended those schools.
-(Please refer to P19 for details on the JRA Horse Racing School and requirements to enter the school)
+(Please refer to P19 for details on the JRA Horse Racing School)